DiTuStudio/docsizidev/docs/healer/introduction.md

 # Introduction

-Healer is a React Native and Flutter template application.
+Healer is a React Native template application.

+In addition, Healer has a mobile version of Flutter with demo UI for Android and iPhone.

 ## Reference